 The decisions people make when they decide to operate a vehicle have a major impact on the outcome of the crash.
 Some of these decisions include:

 - Restraint usage – Many accident fatalities would not occur if drivers and passengers used restraints while sitting in their vehicles.
 In 2016, 10,428 vehicle occupants who were not wearing seatbelts or other forms of restraint died in U.S. accidents.
-In Florida, 8,482 vehicle occupants died in 2015 because they were not wearing restraints.
+In Florida, at least 739 vehicle occupants died in 2016 because they were not wearing restraints.

 - Alcohol impairment – Driving under the influence of alcohol can slow reaction times and impair judgment.
 Approximately 10,497 out of the 37,461 traffic deaths nationwide involved a driver impaired by alcohol.
-In Florida, alcohol-impaired driving factored into 508 out of 2,939 traffic fatalities in 2015.
+In Florida, alcohol-impaired driving factored into 461 out of 3,176 traffic fatalities in 2016.